 The 9th Intel generation saw the i9 series of processors move from what originally was a hyper-enthusiast or workstation CPU down into the very top end of the consumer section.

 They're still extremely expensive and provide more power than the average person would need, but they're no longer directly competing with AMD's Threadripper series for workstation PCs which is an interesting shift in the market.

 You'd be forgiven for being confused at this point.
 It's not possible to look at a processor's specifications and make a decision about which is fast enough for you.

 That's why we rigorously benchmark every laptop and PC we review.
 This tests the whole-system performance, not just the CPU.
 It's the processor, plus the memory (RAM) and hard drive - along with the graphics card, too - which determines how quick a PC or laptop is.

-There are other factors besides performance, such as amount of power a processor uses.
+There are other factors besides performance, such as the amount of power a processor uses.
 Newer processors are generally always more power efficient, which is important in laptops.

-You either get more battery life for the same performance, or more performance for the same battery life.
+You either get more battery life for the same performance or more performance for the same battery life.